Is Endoscopic Sleeve Gastroplasty Covered by Insurance?

 Why All Insurance Companies Should Cover Bariatric Surgery

-Currently, there are 23 states where it is mandated that bariatric surgery be included in ACA-compliant health plans but neither Georgia nor Florida is currently included on the list (this list does not include group insurance or private health plans).
+Currently, 23 states mandate the inclusion of bariatric surgery in ACA-compliant health plans.
+However, the list currently does not include Georgia or Florida (this list does not include group insurance or private health plans).
 Weight loss surgery, as well as non-surgical weight loss procedures, should be covered on insurance plans for many reasons including:

 1. Bariatric Surgery Improves Overall Health